SomewhatJustin/quartz-personal-website/content/Hiking in Austin and Central Texas.md

 If you're looking for a State Park equivalent, I would recommend...
 ### Bastrop State Park
 Worth the drive if you enjoy seclusion.
 You'll see some pines here, cross a creek, and the property itself is fairly large so there's plenty of space to spread out.

+## 31-100 Miles
+### Colorado Bend State Park
+If I get a day to myself, this is likely where I'll end up.